High-Frequency Jump Tests: Which Test Should We Use?

+This short paper provides the results of an investigation into the relative accuracy of the many high-frequency price jump tests that are now on offer.
+Particular attention is given to the robustness of the tests to the presence of jumps in volatility, and to the effect of microstructure noise.
+The impact of sampling frequency on test performance is also documented.
+In addition to enabling key insights to be drawn, the current study also provides a template for future studies regarding jump tests that may be of interest.

-We begin, in Section 2, by providing a comprehensive review of ten alternative price jump tests that have been proposed.
-We group these ten methods into four categories: i) those based on the difference between a measure of total (squared) variation and a jump-robust measure of integrated variation (Barndorff-Nielsen and Shephard, 2004, 2006; Huang and Tauchen, 2005; Corsi \textit{et al.}, 2010; Andersen \textit{et al.}, 2012); ii) those that exploit measures of higher-order variation (A\"{\i}t-Sahalia and Jacod, 2009; Podolskij and Ziggel, 2010); iii) those based on returns, rather than measures of variation (Andersen \textit{et al.}, 2007; Lee and Mykland, 2008); and iv) those that exploit variance swaps (Jiang and Oomen, 2008).
-An outline of how each test can be used to extract various price jump measures is then given in Section 3.
-Using a simulation design that mimics a realistic empirical setting, the size and power performance of the various tests is assessed in Section 4.1.
-In contrast to Dumitru and Urga (2012), who investigate the effect of sampling frequency on test performance, we document test performance only in the context of the five-minute sampling frequency that has become the default in the literature, with particular emphasis given to the (potential) distorting impact of concurrent jumps in volatility.\footnote{This focus on the conventional five-minute sampling interval also deviates from the approach adopted in Christensen\textit{ et al.} (2014), in which the link between increased sampling frequency (and the attendant microstructure noise) and the proportion of total variation identified as price jump variation is explored.} The ability of the different methods to identify and accurately measure a sequence of jumps, including clusters of consecutive jumps, is then documented in Section 4.2, with a discussion of the various tuning choices given in Section 4.3.
+We begin, in Section 2, by providing a very brief review of price jump tests that have been proposed to date.
+These methods are grouped into five categories: 1) those based on the difference between a measure of total (squared) variation and a jump-robust measure of integrated variation (Barndorff-Nielsen and Shephard, 2004, 2006; Huang and Tauchen, 2005; Corsi \textit{et al.}, 2010; Andersen \textit{et al.}, 2012); 2) those that exploit measures of higher-order variation (A{\"{\i}}t-Sahalia and Jacod, 2009; Podolskij and Ziggel, 2010); 3) those based on returns, rather than measures of variation (Andersen \textit{et al.}, 2007; Lee and Mykland, 2008); 4) those that exploit a variance swap (Jiang and Oomen, 2008); and 5) those that are expressly designed to mitigate the impact of microstructure noise (A{\"{\i}}t-Sahalia \textit{et al.}, 2012; Lee and Mykland, 2012).
+Section 3 makes note of the various tuning components that influence the price jump tests; with the performance of these tests documented in Section 4.
+Guidelines for practitioners are provided in Section 5.